bfarago/bjtcputoolchain/README.md

 This is a Windows MFC application, under development.
 It simulates the BJT CPU, UART, Video card right now.
 Asm editor and compiler will be added later.
 Notepad++ custom syntax highlight config also added to the project.
 ![ide screenshot](doc/sside1.png?raw=true "ide")
-The software shown here was made by one of my colleague Denes Suhayda.
-It was presented running on the original cpu earlier, now running on the simulator.
+The asm software was made by one of my colleague Denes Suhayda.
+It was presented running on the original cpu earlier, now running on the simulator as well.
+This is a simple side-scrolling game, players can jump to keep the little guy alive, while the scrolling impulses are aproaching faster and faster.

 ASSEMBLER
 ---------